LaurentTardif/mavenTraining/README.md

 mavenTraining
 =============

-Public repository use to blgo about maven tips, example, and practices
+Public repository use to blog about maven tips, example, and practices